csound-flossmanual/csound-floss/book/05-f-am-rm-waveshaping.md

 modulate the amplitude of a signal in a variety of ways, they can also be used for the modification of non-synthesized sound.
-In this chapter we will explore amplitude modulation, ring modulation and waveshaping as applied to non-synthesized sound.[^1]

-[^1]: This is the same for Granular Synthesis which can either be
-      "pure" synthesis or applied on sampled sound.
+In this chapter we will explore amplitude modulation, ring modulation and waveshaping as applied to non-synthesized sound.^[This is the same for Granular Synthesis which can either be "pure" synthesis or applied on sampled sound.]

 AMPLITUDE AND RING MODULATION